nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

-* 1b.
+* 1a.
 The insurance plan id is invalid.
-    * 1b1.
+    * 1a1.
 System shows an error message to user.

     Use case ends.

-* 1a.
-The client does not have the specified insurance plan.
+* 1b.
+The client does not support the specified insurance plan.
-    * 1a1.
+    * 1b1.
 System shows an error message to user.

     Use case ends.